 An overview of the Settlement Agreement, including objectives and principal components.

-On July 7, 2009, the Wilderness Society, BARK, Center for Biological Diversity, Defenders of Wildlife, Great Old Broads for Wilderness, Klamath-Siskiyou Wildlands Center, National Parks Conservation Association, National Trust for Historic Preservation, Natural Resources Defense Council, Oregon Natural Desert Association, Sierra Club, Southern Utah Wilderness Alliance, Western Resource Advocates, Western Watersheds Project, and County of San Miguel, Colorado (Plaintiffs) filed a complaint against the Agencies challenging the PEIS, DOI and FS RODs, and associated energy corridor designations (Wilderness Society, et al. v.
+On July 7, 2009, the Wilderness Society, BARK, Center for Biological Diversity, Defenders of Wildlife, Great Old Broads for Wilderness, Klamath-Siskiyou Wildlands Center, National Parks Conservation Association, National Trust for Historic Preservation, Natural Resources Defense Council, Oregon Natural Desert Association, Sierra Club, Southern Utah Wilderness Alliance, Western Resource Advocates, Western Watersheds Project, and County of San Miguel, Colorado (Plaintiffs) filed a complaint against the Agencies challenging the PEIS, DOI and USFS RODs, and associated energy corridor designations (Wilderness Society, et al. v.
 United States Department of the Interior, et al., No. 3:09-cv-03048-JW [D.N.D.
 Cal.]) pursuant to the Energy Policy Act, National Environmental Policy Act, Endangered Species Act, and the Federal Land Policy and Management Act.
-On July 11, 2012, the BLM, FS, Department of Energy (DOE), and the Department of Justice developed a Settlement Agreement (Settlement) with the Plaintiffs that contains specific actions to resolve the challenges in the Complaint.
+On July 11, 2012, the BLM, USFS, Department of Energy (DOE), and the Department of Justice developed a Settlement Agreement (Settlement) with the Plaintiffs that contains specific actions to resolve the challenges in the Complaint.

 - Location of corridors in favorable landscapes;

 - Facilitation of renewable energy projects where feasible;

 - Avoidance of environmentally sensitive areas to the maximum extent practicable;

 - Diminution of the proliferation of dispersed rights-of-way ("ROWs") crossing the landscape; and

 - Improvement of the long-term benefits of reliable and safe energy transmission.